 The following is a list of the most run – and recently run – reports.

 - Risk Work Orders – Overdue

 - Work Order Assignments by Labour

 - Work Orders Issued but not Completed

 - Labour Cost Report

-For more information and advice about how to get the KPI’s you really need – or to arrange a Free live demonstration of our asset management software based on your specific issues – please call 617- 3303 0177.
-Or simply, click here to contact us.
+For more information and advice about how to get the KPIs you really need, please contact our friendly and highly-experienced team at MC Global Solutions, simply click here to contact us.
+We can arrange a free live demonstration of our asset management software based on your specific issues.